-Burn injuries are one of the most painful injuries anyone can suffer.
+Burn injuries are one of the most painful injuries anyone can suffer; that’s why you need an expert burn injury lawyer when a burn accident happens.
 Most people do not realize that our skin is the largest organ in our body.
 Our skin has billions of neuron receptors that tell our brain if that part of our body is cold or hot or is injured.

 If our body is hot or cold, normally a message is then carried to the brain.
 We react appropriately to heat or cold to protect our body such as by covering our skin if it’s cold, or by rubbing our hands together to create friction.
 If we are hot, we take clothes off, take a shower or go for a swim to cool down or go in an air conditioned environment.